 The Group remains certified under OHSAS 18001:2007 in the Review Year.
 It reflects our compliance with occupational health and safety standards.
-To ensure workers are fully aware of the potential dangers working at construction sites, they need to attend "specific induction training" and "toolbox training" before they are allowed entry into construction sites.
+"Specific induction training" and "toolbox training" are compulsory attended by all workers before entering into construction sites to ensure workers are fully aware of the potential dangers working at construction sites.
 "Refresher training" will also be offered from time to time to remind workers of the importance to follow safety rules.
+We require employees to comply strictly with the safety policy and guidelines as maintained by the Group.

-We require all staff who work on construction sites to always wear personal protective equipment, including safety helmets, safety boots, dust masks, reflective vests and safety goggles.
+Apart from requiring all staff who work on construction sites to always wear adequate personal protective equipment and safety gear including safety helmets, safety boots, dust masks, reflective vests and safety goggles, notice will be delivered to all workers from time to time to remind workers' safety awareness.
 Our safety officers and safety supervisors are responsible for overseeing whether all safety measures are in place and are adhered to by our staff.
 Safety Officers perform site inspections on a regular basis and rectify any breaches and unsafe conditions promptly once discovered.
+To tackle risk arise from extreme weather condition such as sustained high temperature, the Group provide periodic rest break, adequate supplies of liquids to staff who work outdoor, and training and material which deal with the various degrees of heat stress and adaptation to hot environment and control techniques.

 The Group is committed to promote safety awareness among its employees.
-This is reflected in the Group earning the Considerate Contractors Site Award in October 2020 under the 26th Considerate Contractors Site Award Scheme, co-organised by the Construction Industry Council, and the Development Bureau of the Hong Kong Government.
+This is reflected in the Group earning the Considerate Contractors Site Award in August 2021 under the 27th Considerate Contractors Site Award Scheme, co-organised by the Construction Industry Council, and the Development Bureau of the Hong Kong Government.

 We have always tried our best to mitigate the risk of work injury.
 Nevertheless, due to the nature of the construction industry, it can be difficult to completely eliminate its occurrence.
+Lost days due to work injuries were 1837 man-days for the Review Year.